Some of the products available in the weed vending machine. All photos by the author

-Bishop settled on a gram of Master Kush from the aptly decorated vending machine and asked for some rolling paper before lighting up.
-The product is top notch, it’s gentle on the throat, and very mellow.
+Bishop settled on a gram of Master Kush from the aptly decorated vending machine and asked for some rolling papers before lighting up.
+The product is top notch – it’s gentle on the throat and very mellow.

 Besides the vending machine, the BC Pain Society also has a gumball machine with single grams.

-Bishop told me he recently checked out Seattle, but he found it more restrictive—there are laws that prohibit dispensaries within certain distances of parks and schools.
-Not here: Clark Park is just across the street, and so is Stratford Hall, a K-12 school.
+Bishop told me that he recently checked out Seattle, but he found it more restrictive – there are laws that prohibit dispensaries within certain distances of parks and schools.
+Not here: Clark Park is just across the street, and so is Stratford Hall, a public school.

 If there’s one thing every medicinal user has an opinion on, it’s technique.
 “I take an eighth of a teaspoon of my infused oil and it's the equivalent of sitting there and smoking four to five grams," said Prit.
 "Who has time to sit there and smoke that much?
 I have a life, a son, a career.”